NIHR CRN Recruitment Policy Document

 1.1.
 Recruitment is the enrolment of an individual person meeting specific inclusion criteria into a research study.
 Each study participant who has both provided informed consent to join a study and is taking part in the study (i.e. participants who count towards the sample size of the study as set out in the study protocol), should be recorded as a participant in our NIHR Central Portfolio Management System (CPMS).

 2.1.
 The key purpose of the NIHR Clinical Research Network (CRN) is to ensure the effective provision of research infrastructure / NHS service support so that more clinicians can contribute to clinical research and so that more patients and organisations can benefit from being part of a research study.
+This includes relevant research in public health and social care settings.
 Recruitment data is a key part of the information used to monitor and improve the work of the CRN.
 This data also feeds into the process of allocating future funding to the NIHR Local Clinical Research Networks (Local CRNs, or LCRNs) to ensure that infrastructure / NHS service support are directed to where they are required.

 3.1.
 Recruitment data may relate to the following (not an exhaustive list):